ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 ## Ordering Zerto for a new instance
 {: #zerto_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the services section and click **Zerto** in the **Business continuity and migration** category.
-Follow the steps to add the service to your instance.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance-procedure), scroll down to the Add-on services section.
+Zerto is in the Business continuity and migration category.
+Open the category, locate Zerto, and toggle its switch on.

+Select **Edit** to review and specify the information.
+If you enter or change information, click **Save**.

 ## Ordering Zerto for an existing instance
 {: #zerto_ordering-existing}